AnilK-Sharma/idmanagement.gov/_experiments/idfraud.md

 - Notify Internal and External Stakeholders: Within the first 24 hours, ensuring communication with cybersecurity teams, law enforcement, and affected individuals.
 - System Hardening (Network Segmentation and Countermeasures): Deploy immediate measures within 48-72 hours.
 Utilize real-time video authentication tools to counter deepfakes rapidly.

 **Investigation** - Agencies should conduct a thorough and swift investigation to determine the extent and source of the identity fraud, with special attention paid to identifying deepfake usage.
 This phase involves gathering forensic evidence, interviewing involved personnel, and identifying vulnerabilities exploited during the fraud.
-Agencies should also implement hardening measures identifi ed during the investigation to prevent similar attacks in the future.
+Agencies should also implement hardening measures identified during the investigation to prevent similar attacks in the future.

 **Timeframe - 1-2 weeks**

 - Conduct a Thorough Investigation: Begin as soon as the immediate response actions are underway.
 A detailed investigation should be completed within 7-14 days.
 - Gathering Forensic Evidence and Interviewing Personnel: First 3-5 days.
 - Identifying Vulnerabilities and Deepfake Analysis: Conducted concurrently, should be completed within 7-10 days.
-- Implement Immediate Hardening Measures: As vulnerabilities are identifi ed, begin implementing measures within the 1-2 week investigation period to prevent further exploitation.
+- Implement Immediate Hardening Measures: As vulnerabilities are identified, begin implementing measures within the 1-2 week investigation period to prevent further exploitation.

 **Long-term Protection** - Agencies should Implement comprehensive security upgrades based on the findings of the investigation.
-This includes updating identity verifi cation processes, enhancing cybersecurity measures, conducting regular system hardening, and continuously monitoring systems for potential threats such as deepfakes.
-Agencies should also develop and refi ne an Incident Response Plan to prepare for future incidents, incorporating deepfake detection and prevention strategies.
+This includes updating identity verification processes, enhancing cybersecurity measures, conducting regular system hardening, and continuously monitoring systems for potential threats such as deepfakes.
+Agencies should also develop and refine an Incident Response Plan to prepare for future incidents, incorporating deepfake detection and prevention strategies.

 **Timeframe - 1-3 months for ongoing activities**

 - Comprehensive Security Upgrades
-  - Updating Identity Verifi cation Processes: Develop and implement within the first month.
+  - Updating Identity Verification Processes: Develop and implement within the first month.
   - Enhancing Cybersecurity Measures: Ongoing, with major upgrades implemented within 1-2 months.
 - Regular System Hardening and Continuous Monitoring
   - Initial Enhancements: Within the first month, followed by continuous monitoring and periodic reviews every 3-6 months.